 I hate that once again, we’d rather say that White people have a benefit.
 That’s not the way it should be seen.
 Black people have been kept several steps behind, because of White people.
 We can definitely assess that this country has been putting Black Americans down from the start.
 Many people today think “racism is over” just because a Black President has been elected.
 Some others also have the belief that after the 13th amendment, Black Americans were treated the same as White Americans.
 But everything was rigged from the start.
 The end of slavery did not end racism.
 Electing a Black president did not end racism.
 Even though I do not believe in the notion of “White Privilege”, I do know institutional racism exists and has been used over the years to keep blacks at the bottom.
 Most states forbade miscegenation long after the end of the Civil War.
 The Jim Crow laws in the South – not refrained by the Federal Government – have done nothing else than denying Blacks the equality that they were entitled to.
 Their schools were underfunded, they were segregated in public places and were still treated as inferior.
 I don’t know if anyone considers this, but most of our grandparents were alive when White folks were still lynching people because of the colour of their skin and were able to get away with it.
 I mean, guys, isn’t this enough to understand that there is a difference in treatment on both races?
 This kind of horrible treatment started one of the biggest movement of population in history.
 Millions of Black Americans moved from the South to other territories during the Great Migration.
 More recently, the mass incarceration effective in the US is heavily discriminatory against Black communities.
 Representing only 16% of the US population, Black Americans are 40% of the incarcerated.
 Another scary statistic that Dr. Carl Hart expresses in his book the High Price, “On average, the professionals’ children hear 2,153 different words each hour spoken to them, while the children of welfare parents hear only 616”.
 Clearly, institutional racism exists that continues to hurt Blacks and minorities while helping most white people.

 We can unequivocally say that there is a divide between the historical treatment of both races and that Black people have been treated unfairly and have, whether by societal belief or by law, been attached to the bottom.
 But the expression and the idea behind White Privilege is not ideal.
 White Privilege is just like Global Warming, it is bad marketing.
 Black Americans and minorities need all the help they can get to win this fight.
-And using the expression White Privilege will never bring the White Trash people on their side.
+And using the expression White Privilege will never bring the poor whites on their side.
 This is the people they need to win over.
-Not the city liberal white self aware who is so happy to tell everybody how he/she understands the suffering of black people.
-White Trash people experience some similar issues as minorities, and they will never consider themselves as privileged.
+Not the city liberal white self aware who is so happy to tell everybody how they understand the suffering of black people.
+Poor Whites experience some similar issues as minorities, and they will never consider themselves as privileged.
 And they are right.
 Only 10% of White children are in poverty compared to the 33% of Black Children.
 But this represents 3 million versus 4.2 million.
 And it is not the only statistic that shows that there is a wide population of whites living in the U.S. experiencing similar issues as Black Americans.
 We – and Black activists – have to acknowledge the fact that there is, in the U.S., places where white folks suffer from poverty, bad education and lack of opportunity.
-If we put aside the racism that White Trash people do not have to complain about, we cannot deny that there is also an inherent problem of status and class from which they suffer from.
+If we put aside the racism that poor Whites do not have to complain about, we cannot deny that there is also an inherent problem of status and class from which they suffer from.
 Using the common fight of “class” in America that these 2 parts of the population share could increase their reach and make a better point.

 This is why White Privilege is not an appropriate analysis of the situation.
 I would rather call it Unjust Deprivation.
 This deprivation touched and is touching every race in America.
 People have been deprived of wealth, of education, of equality, of justice since the creation of the country.
 We just need to acknowledge that Black Americans have suffered significantly more.
 Every white person should have the facts straight that there is and has been institutional racism.
 From the start African Americans have had a weight chained to their ankle, both literally and figuratively.
 Instead of seeing it as European Americans having a head start, let’s start seeing it as Black Americans being placed 10 step backwards, on purpose.